emangulo/kickball-rules/README.md

 ### Kicking
 Kickers are expected to understand strikes, fouls and balls before approaching the plate (see above)

-Kickermust kick the ball within the kicker’s box (38” wide by 48” deep).
+The kicker must kick the ball within the kicker’s box (38” wide by 48” deep).
 Any further and the call will be considered a foul ball.
-1. If the UMP calls a ball or a strike and the kicker then kicks the ball, the UMPs previous call stands and the kick is invalid.
+1. If the UMP calls a ball or a strike and the kicker then kicks the ball, the UMP's previous call stands, and the kick is invalid.
 2. The kicker may kick the ball outside the kicker’s box if the pitch is wide (or outside the box).
 However, if the ball is kicked too far outside the box, the ball will enter from FOUL territory and will be considered a FOUL BALL.

 A kick is defined as a leg in motion.
 If the leg does not move forward, it is not a kick and will be called whatever the pitch would be if contact was not made.